Mountain Brook Sex Crimes Lawyer

 The term sex crime can refer to many different allegations in Mountain Brook, as several types and degrees of charges fall under this blanket.
 For example, under Alabama law, someone commits indecent exposure if they expose their genitals in circumstances known to cause alarm with the intent of sexual gratification.
 Reach out to a professional defense lawyer to learn more.

-First and Second-Degree Rape
+First and Second Degree Rape

 An individual in Alabama engages in first-degree rape if they force another into sexual intercourse or had sexual intercourse with someone who was unable to provide consent.
-It is also first-degree rape if anyone older than 16 had sexual intercourse with minor under 12 years old.
+It is also first-degree rape if anyone older than 16 had sexual intercourse with a minor under 12 years old.
 An individual performs second-degree rape if they are 16 or older and had sexual intercourse with a minor between the ages of 12 and 16.
 It is also second-degree rape if someone engages in sexual intercourse with someone who cannot provide consent because of a mental disability.

 First-degree sexual abuse occurs when someone forces sexual conduct on another who either did not give consent or was incapable of consent.
 An offense is considered second-degree sexual abuse if an individual subjects someone to sexual contact who is unable to provide consent because they are under 16 years old.
 Someone commits this offense if they are 19 or older and subjects someone between the ages of 12 and 16 to sexual contact.